 What can I do if the decision on reconsideration says that I still owe the amount due or I don’t agree with the decision on reconsideration?

 You may contact MRS to arrange to pay the amount due, including discussing payment plan options.
-If you still don’t agree that you owe the amount due, or you don’t agree with the decision, and your reconsideration request was timely filed, you have 60 days from the day you receive the decision on reconsideration to appeal your case to the Maine Board of Tax Appeals (if the amount in your petition was $1,000 or more) or Maine Superior Court (regardless of the amount stated in your petition).
+If you still don't agree that you owe the amount due, or you don't agree with the decision, and your reconsideration request was timely filed, you have 60 days from the day you receive the decision on reconsideration to appeal your case to either the Maine Board of Tax Appeals (Board) (if the amount in dispute in your timely petition to MRS was at least $1,000 and not more than $500,000) or Maine Superior Court (regardless of the amount stated in your petition).
 Decisions by the Board may also be appealed to Maine Superior Court.

-At any time, you may submit an offer-in-compromise (settlement) request to MRS (instructions are available at www.maine.gov/revenue/taxes/compliance).
-MRS may compromise a liability (i.e., tax, interest, or penalties) in cases where there is either doubt as to the liability or doubt as to the collectability, or both.
-MRS may decide to accept or decline a settlement offer, or make a counter-offer.
-A taxpayer may not ask for reconsideration of an MRS decision to decline a settlement offer.
-In addition, if MRS accepts a settlement offer, the liability in question is conclusively settled.
-Neither the taxpayer nor MRS may reopen an executed settlement agreement except in the case of falsification or concealment of assets by the taxpayer, fraud or mutual mistake of material fact.
+At any time, you may submit an oﬀer in compromise (settlement) request to MRS (instructions are available at www.maine.gov/revenue/taxes/compliance).
+MRS may compromise a liability (i.e., tax, interest, or penalties) in cases where there is either doubt as to liability or doubt as to collectability, or both.
+MRS may decide to accept or decline a settlement oﬀer, or make a counteroﬀer.
+MRS’s decision to decline a settlement oﬀer is not subject to review under 36 M.R.S. § 151.
+In addition, if MRS accepts a settlement oﬀer, the liability or issue in question is conclusively settled.
+Neither the taxpayer nor MRS may reopen an executed settlement agreement except in the case of falsiﬁcation or concealment of assets by the taxpayer, fraud or mutual mistake of material fact.
 See 36 M.R.S. § 143.